muchad/ngedrop/README.md

-# NearDrop.me
+# Ngedrop!

-[NearDrop.me](https://neardrop.me): local and remote file sharing in your browser.
+[muchad.com/drop](https://muchad.com/drop): local file sharing in your browser.

-## Additional Features
-This project is built on top of the open software [SnapDrop](https://github.com/omniashare/snapdrop).
-While preserving most of the features of SnapDrop, the following features are added:
-* Add remote file sharing via user-created rooms
-* Allow users to change local device name
-* Allow cancellation of a time-consuming file transfer process
-* Enhance WebSocket connections to avoid ghost devices
+This project began as a modified version of the excellent open-source [neardrop](https://github.com/omniashare/neardrop), which itself is based on the original [snapdrop](https://github.com/snapdrop/snapdrop).

+### Key Enhancements
+While preserving the core features of its predecessors, this version introduces several upgrades:

+* **🚀 Robust Connection Stability**: Replaced the manual application-level ping/pong with a low-level WebSocket heartbeat mechanism.
+This drastically reduces "ghost peers" and accurately detects abrupt disconnects, a common issue on mobile devices.

+* **⚡️ Always-On Service**: Implemented a `/ping` health-check endpoint that works with a cron job to keep the free-tier service on free web server alive and prevent it from sleeping.

-## Notes
+### Notes
-A free web server is used to provide local and remote file sharing.
-In case you find the file transfer process too slow, you can try sharing the files at a later time when the server is less busy.
+This service is hosted on free web server, so the performance may vary depending on traffic.
+If you experience slowness, please feel free to try again at a later time.